How closely does Dracula follow the original novel?

-When adapting Bram Stoker’s novel Dracula for TV, Sherlock creators Steven Moffat and Mark Gatiss had a singular downside – as a result of truly, an terrible lot of what we expect we all know in regards to the blood-sucking vampire doesn’t come from the unique textual content in any respect.
+When adapting Bram Stoker’s novel Dracula for TV, Sherlock creators Steven Moffat and Mark Gatiss had a singular downside – as a result of really, an terrible lot of what we expect we all know concerning the blood-sucking vampire doesn’t come from the unique textual content in any respect.

-“Very few of the Dracula adaptations are like the book,” Moffat stated.

-“I imply the Louis Jordan 1977 BBC model, which is great, is essentially the most devoted model there’s.
+“I imply the Louis Jordan 1977 BBC model, which is large, is essentially the most devoted model there may be.
 However nearly each different model takes its personal route.
-And that’s partly as a result of loads of what we consider as Dracula is definitely based mostly on the Dracula play moderately than the Dracula novel.
+And that’s partly as a result of a whole lot of what we consider as Dracula is definitely based mostly on the Dracula play fairly than the Dracula novel.

 “The tradition is you take your own way with it, and we’ve done that.”